This fresh tomato salad, dressed with a simple dressing of olive oil and balsamic vinegar, is ready in just 10 minutes.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this salad:

-- Your first step is to mix chopped fresh tomatoes (I usually use sliced cherry tomatoes) with chopped scallions.
-(Photos 1-3).
+Your first step is to mix chopped fresh tomatoes (I usually use sliced cherry tomatoes) with chopped scallions.

-- The next step is to add a tasty dressing made of olive oil, balsamic vinegar, mustard, salt, pepper, and orange zest.
-(Photos 4-5).
+The next step is to add a tasty dressing made of olive oil, balsamic vinegar, mustard, salt, pepper, and orange zest.

-The Dijon mustard is also important and has two functions - it adds flavor and helps emulsify the dressing.
+The Dijon mustard has two important functions - it adds flavor and helps emulsify the dressing, as shown in the image below.

 Recipe FAQs

 I like to use cherry tomatoes.
-Although you can use a similar amount of regular tomatoes, which would be about 2 cups of chopped tomatoes or 2 large tomatoes.
+However, you can use a similar amount of regular tomatoes, which would be about 2 cups of chopped tomatoes or 2 large tomatoes.

 It's best to use fresh, firm summer tomatoes; if you can get them at the farmer's market, that's perfect.